ahbou/ahmed/Readme.md

 ----

-I was telling a guy in a Café about my job and he told me about his app idea.
+I was telling a guy in a Café about my job and he told me about his app idea. it's Sidur for iPhone! (a jewish prayers book).

-So now I'm making the very first Sidur for iPhone as a freelancer! (it's a jewish prayers book).
+And today we shipped V1.0.

 ---